hdhoang/hdhoang/srv-vs-cname.md

 On the wire
 ---

 Let's capture some packets with tcpdump/wireshark for `dns.srv.port==3300 or tcp.port==3300`.
-Here is the DNS answer's additional records section
+Here is the DNS answer's additional records section:

 ```hexdump
 0000   0a 65 6a 61 62 62 65 72 64 32 34 c0 1b 00 05 00   .ejabberd24.....